 - Dietary factors.
 Avoid or decrease alcohol, coffee, and other fluids.
 This is especially important after dinner.
 A higher risk for BPH has been linked to a diet high in zinc, butter, and margarine.
 Men who eat lots of fruits are thought to have a lower risk for BPH.

-- Avoiding medications that worsen symptoms.
+- Avoiding medicines that worsen symptoms.
 Decongestants and antihistamines can slow urine flow in some men with BPH.
 Some antidepressants and diuretics can also worsen symptoms.
-Consult your health care provider if you are taking any of these medications.
+Talk with your healthcare provider if you are taking any of these medicines.

 - Kegel exercises.
 Repeated tightening and releasing the pelvic muscles is called Kegel exercises.
 These can help prevent leaking urine.
 Practice these exercises while urinating to train the specific muscle.
 To do Kegels, contract the muscle until the flow of urine decreases or stops and then release the muscle.

 - BPH is when the prostate gland becomes very large and may cause problems passing urine.

 - The cause of BPH is not known.
 Growth of the prostate may not cause problems until much later in life.

 - As the prostate enlarges, it presses on the urethra.
 This causes symptoms such as changes in urination.

 - BPH may not need treatment.
 If needed, treatment includes medicines, and various procedures and surgeries used to remove the part of the prostate that’s pressing on the urethra.

 - Management of benign prostatic hyperplasia (BPH) may include lifestyle changes.

 Next stepsTips to help you get the most from a visit to your healthcare provider: